-There's the act of stringing words and sentences together so that they tell a story, make a point or say what you mean to say.
-But there's also the act of showing up.
+There's the act of stringing words and sentences together so they tell a story or say what you want to say, and then there's the act of showing up.
 And when it comes to showing up, you and I are human.